-A plan must accurately reflect the functions, activities and practices of the agency or agencies it covers.
-In some cases it may be possible to copy or use another agency’s plan.
-In other cases the functions, activities and practices of an agency may be so different that it would be more logical to write a separate plan.
+A plan must accurately reflect the functions, activities and practices of the agency or agencies it covers and the types of personal and health information collected and used in those activities.
+In some cases, it may be possible to copy or use another agency’s plan.
+In other cases, the functions, activities and practices of an agency may be so different that it would be more logical to write a separate plan.

-If an agency copies or uses another plan, it should tailor the plan to reflect its own functions, activities and practices.
+If an agency copies or uses another plan as a template, it should tailor the plan to reflect its own functions, activities and practices.

 If an agency intends to write one plan to cover multiple agencies, it must: